Future Energy Landscapes in action

 The South Downs, renowned for its beautiful rolling chalk hills, might seem an unlikely place for renewable energy development.
 However, our FEL workshops revealed lots of support for sustainable energy solutions in this cherished landscape.

-- Instant feedback: We provided real-time data on how different energy models could meet local needs.
+- Instant feedback: we provided real-time data on how different energy models could meet local needs.

-- Empowerment: The workshops helped residents believe in the possibility of community-led change.
+- Empowerment: the workshops helped residents believe in the possibility of community-led change.

 This project shows that with the right engagement approach, even communities in sensitive landscapes can become enthusiastic supporters of renewable energy.